-Covid-19: When and How to Travel in Japan with looming Coronavirus in 2020 and 2021
+Covid-19: When and How to Travel in Japan with looming Coronavirus in 2021 and 2022

-The lockdown of North America and Western Europe
+✅ Lockdowns in North America and Western Europe

-- Stay at home recommendations or orders;
+- Stay-at-home recommendations or orders,

-- Closure of schools and / or non-essential businesses;
+- Closure of schools and / or non-essential businesses,

-- Ban on non-essential travels (both domestic and international);
+- Ban on non-essential travels (both domestic and international),

 - Borders closures and quarantine measures.

 Naturally, traveling to Japan was not an option.

 Most of the countries reopened in spring 2020, but had to deal with new partial or total lockdowns, curfews and various measures to face the virus and its variants’ progression ever since.